 - Class A misdemeanor for causing bodily injury to an elderly person

-- Third-degree felony for assaulting a family member or other protected status individuals.
-This also includes intoxicated assault, assaulting someone while intoxicated.
+- Third-degree felony for assaulting a family member or other protected status individuals (This also includes intoxicated assault, assaulting someone while intoxicated.)

 - Second-degree felony for assaulting a family member by choking them

-The Trial of an Assault Charge
+The Trial After an Assault Charge

-A misdemeanor case has six jurors, and a felony case has 12 jurors.
+A misdemeanor case has six jurors, while a felony case has 12 jurors.
 The prosecution must prove that you are guilty beyond a reasonable doubt.
 If you are convicted, the fines and penalties may be:

 - Up to $500 for a Class C misdemeanor